stffrdhrn/stffrdhrn.github.io/_drafts/tls.md

 In the previous article we saw how variables were stored in the `.data` and `.bss` sections.
 These are initialized once per program or library.

-When we get to binaries that use TLS we will also have `.tdata` and `.tbss`.
-Each section is dynamically allocated into the process heap during runtime once per each thread.
+When we get to binaries that use TLS we will additionally have `.tdata` and `.tbss` sections.

  - `.tdata` - static and non static initialized thread local variables
  - `.tbss`  - static and non static non-initialized thread local variables

-These exist in a special `TLS` segment which is loaded per thread.
+These exist in a special `TLS` [segment](https://lwn.net/Articles/531148/) which is loaded per thread.
 In the next article we will discuss more about how this loading works.

 ## TLS Data Structures

-As we recall, with the relocations used to access data in `.data` and `.bss` sections simple code sequences are used.
-The sequences set and add registers with PC relative or absolute address relocation entries to build pointers to our data.
-For example:
+As we recall, with the relocations used to access data in `.data` and `.bss` sections simple code sequences with relocation entries are used.
+These sequences set and add registers to build pointers to our data.
+For example, the below sequence uses 2 relocations to compose a `.bss` section address into register `r11`.

 ```
 Addr.
 Machine Code    Assembly             Relocations
 0000000c <get_x_addr>:
    c:   19 60 [00 00]   l.movhi r11,[0]      # c  R_OR1K_AHI16 .bss
   10:   44 00  48 00    l.jr r9
   14:   9d 6b [00 00]    l.addi r11,r11,[0]  # 14 R_OR1K_LO_16_IN_INSN .bss
 ```

 With TLS the code sequences to access our data will also build pointers to our data, but they need to traverse the TLS data structures.

-Address offsets are the same for each thread but they are relative to something called the Thread Pointer (TP).
+As the code sequence is read only and will be the same for each thread another level of indirection is needed, this is provided by the Thread Pointer (TP).
 The Thread Pointer is different for each thread.
 On OpenRISC this is register `r10` on x86_64 the `$fs` segment register is used.

-The Thread Pointer points into a data structure that contains multiple bits of data.
+The Thread Pointer points into a data structure that allows us to locate the TLS sections.
+The TLS data structure includes:

-This includes the Dynamic Thread Vector (DTV) an array of pointers to thread data sections.
-The Thread Control Block a structure which points to the DTV, it is followed by the first thread local data section and proceeded by the pthread structure.
+ - Thread Control Block (TCB)
+ - Dynamic Thread Vector (DTV)
+ - Data Sections

+These are illustrated as below:

 ```
   dtv[]   [ dtv[0], dtv[1], dtv[2], .... ]
             counter ^ |       \
                ----/  |        \_____
-              /       V              V
+              /       V              V~.~.
-/------TCB-------\/----TLS[0]-----\/----TLS[1]-----\/--...
+/------TCB-------\/----TLS[1]-----\/----TLS[2]-----\/--...
 | pthread tcbhead | tbss    tdata | tbss   tdata   |   ...
 \----------------/\---------------/\---------------/\--...
           ^